polmoneys/react-thingie/Readme.md

-##Thingies for Reactjs
+## Thingies for Reactjs

-My work involves complex UI in React, this is how I roll.
+My work involves complex UI in React, this is how I roll for now.

 ### Inspiration 💐